Belonging to the group according to the team role theory: Fire group

 For the representatives of this type, the monotonous routine work is not easy; for maximum efficiency, a Warrior needs new goals which can be achieved in the near future.

-Warriors are the link between top management leaders/owners and other team members, therefore they are obligated to find a common language with both the former and the latter.
+Warriors serve as the link between top management leaders/owners and other team members, therefore they are obligated to find a common language with both the former and the latter.

 To achieve the team's goals, the Warrior is forced to interact with the Analyst which can lead to conflicts due to diametrically opposed views on risk assessment.
 The Warrior's subordinates may face their excessive assertiveness and exactingness.

-With proper experience, Warriors become excellent managers and department heads.
+Experienced Warriors can become excellent managers and department heads.
 Such people can't imagine their life without active professional activity.
 A Warrior can be entrusted with entering new markets, be appointed a person responsible for the introduction of innovations in the enterprise, and rest assured, they will succeed at it 100%.
 Even if all their co-workers will hate them for it.

 Note that it's not like the Warriors owe their success to being the smartest or most experienced.
 They are just very persistent and, unlike others, never get confused in stressful situations.
 Such people always remember the goal and stubbornly go towards it, often without taking losses into account.